hyperjumptech/monika/docs/src/pages/quick-start.md

 }
 ```

-For more advanced configuration, you can find them on the sidebar menu.
+For advanced configuration, you can find them on the sidebar menu.

 Monika by default reads a configuration file called `config.json` in the current working directory if it exists.
 You can specify a path to a JSON configuration file with `-c` flag as follows